Lost Boy (Henry novel)

-Lost Boy is a 2017 dark fantasy novel by Christina Henry inspired by the work of J.M.
+Lost Boy: The True Story of Captain Hook is a 2017 dark fantasy parallel novel by Christina Henry inspired by the work of J.M.
 Barrie.

 Set in the world of Neverland, Lost Boy is about Jamie, one of Peter Pan's Lost Boys, who begins to grow increasingly disenchanted with Peter as he slowly grows up.

 Summary

 Jamie is a young boy who lives on the magical fantasy island of Neverland brought to the island by Peter Pan to be one of his playmates.
 Jamie is Peter's longest serving companion and feels they have a special bond.